10 Creative Shots We Captured With Lens Buddy on Android

 Getting Lens Buddy set up on Android

-Installation is the easy part.
-We grabbed Lens Buddy from the Play Store, and it was a small download that opened in a few seconds on a mid range phone.
-The first launch walks you through camera and storage access, and once you grant those you land on a clean shooting screen with the shutter, a timer dial, and a small mode selector.
+The install is the boring part.
+We pulled Lens Buddy from the Play Store, it was a quick download, and it opened on a mid range phone in a couple of seconds.
+First launch asks for camera and storage access, then drops you on a shooting screen with the shutter, a timer control, and a small switch between two scheduling modes: Pose Timer and Burst Timer.

 The features that made the shots work

-A plain timer would have gotten us maybe two of these ten shots.
-The features below did the rest of the heavy lifting.
+A plain self-timer would have gotten us maybe two of these ten.
+The rest came down to a handful of things working together.

 Our ten favorite creative shots

-Here is the actual list we ended up with, roughly in the order we shot them.
-None of these needed a second person.
+Here is the actual list, roughly in the order we shot them.
+None needed a second person.

-1. The window turn.
-Soft side light, a slow rotation captured across a ten frame burst.
+- The window turn.
+Soft side light, a slow rotation caught over a ten frame burst with the spacing set to four seconds.

-3. Coffee shop candid.
-Phone propped on a stack of books, gesture trigger, looking off camera.
+- Coffee shop candid.
+Phone propped on a stack of books, Burst Timer running, us looking off camera while the speech cue counted us through it.

-4. Mirror selfie without the phone.
-Tripod behind us so the mirror shows a clean reflection, no device in hand.
+- Mirror shot without the phone in hand.
+Phone on a small tripod behind us so the mirror shows a clean reflection, no device visible.

-5. Outfit spin.
-A full turn over six slow frames to show a dress from every angle.
+- Outfit spin.
+A full turn over six Pose Timer frames to show a dress from every side, the flash cue marking each one.

-6. Pet and owner.
-Long delay so we could get our dog to sit before the burst started.
+- Pet and owner.
+Long Pose Timer delay so we had time to get the dog to sit before the shot fired.

-7. Rooftop wide shot.
-Rear camera, level indicator on, us small against the skyline.
+- Rooftop wide shot.
+Rear camera, us small against the skyline, framed off the gridlines before walking out to our spot.

-9. Reading nook.
-Warm lamp light, three frames spaced far apart for a relaxed, unposed feel.
+- Reading nook.
+Warm lamp light, three frames spaced far apart in Pose Timer for a relaxed, unposed feel.

-10. The walk away.
-Walking out of frame across the burst, ending on an empty, moody composition.
+- The walk away.
+Walking out of frame across a burst, ending on an empty, moody composition we shot RAW so we could push the shadows in editing.

 Tips that improved our results

-A few small habits made a real difference once we stopped fighting the app and started working with it.
+A few small habits made a real difference once we stopped fighting the app.

-Give yourself more frames than you think you need.
-Storage is cheap, and a fifteen frame burst means you can relax into the pose instead of rushing the first three.
-Wipe the lens before every set, since a single smudge ruins an entire burst and you only notice later.
+Shoot more frames than you think you need.
+A fifteen frame burst means you can relax into the pose instead of nailing it on frame three.
+Wipe the lens before every set too, because a single smudge ruins the whole run and you only notice it back at the gallery.
+Speaking of which, actually use that gallery: on one shoot we deleted thirty of forty frames and kept the ten that worked, and the drag-to-rate step makes that fast instead of a chore.

-Light from the side or behind beats harsh overhead light every time, and Lens Buddy does nothing to fix bad lighting, so that part is on you.
-We also leaned on the gridlines constantly.
-Placing ourselves on a third rather than dead center turned flat snapshots into something that felt composed.
-Finally, lock your focus on the spot you plan to stand before you walk away, otherwise the camera sometimes hunts and softens the very frame you wanted.
+Light from the side or behind beats harsh overhead light, and Lens Buddy does nothing to fix bad light, so that part is on you.
+We placed ourselves on a third rather than dead center using the gridlines, which turned flat snapshots into something composed.
+And prop the phone on something genuinely steady.
+Ours slid off a cookbook mid-burst once and we lost the set, so a small tripod or a wall ledge is worth the trouble.

 Permissions and the honest downsides

-Lens Buddy asks for camera and storage access, which is exactly what you would expect from a shooting app, and we saw no requests that felt out of place.
-As always, take a moment to read what any camera app asks for, and our broader best camera apps for Android roundup walks through what is reasonable and what is not.
+Lens Buddy asks for camera and storage access, which is what you would expect from a shooting app, and we saw nothing that felt out of place.
+Still, read what any camera app requests before you grant it, and our best camera apps for Android roundup walks through what is reasonable.

 Alternatives worth a look